arguemore/garden_angel/notes/log-01.md

 **Disclaimer:** I have a Computer Science degree but it was only by the grace of God that I was able to get it.
 I suck at programming but am now re-learning everything unlike when I did during my undergrad years.
 Note that the source being me in the logs below means I f!cked around and found out.

 ### February 11, 2024
+I wanted to be as specific as I can with the hurdles (errors) but I made these logs after I did everything which was my mistake.

 | Hurdle          | Solution       | Source | Status |
 | :-------------: | :---------------------: | ------ | ------ |